 Both male and female eagles shared in the responsibilities of incubating eggs and incubation behavior (e.g. length of bouts) appears to be consistent throughout the natural incubation period (Keister and Anthony 1983).
-Our data contradict reports that female eagles incubate a greater percentage of the time than males (Gittens 1968); the male and Female 1 (thought to be the breeding female) eagles at the West End nest spent comparable proportions of time incubating the eggs.
-Cain (1985) reported mean incubation bouts of 164 minutes for the male and 144 minutes for the female, which are similar to our results from the Pinnacle Rock nest in 1995 through 1999 (Phillips and Garcelon 1995, 1996; Sharpe and Garcelon 1998), but longer than that observed at the West End nest.
+Our data contradict reports that female eagles incubate a greater percentage of the time than males (Gittens 1968); within a territory, the time spent incubating eggs did not differ significantly between adults.
+Cain (1985) reported mean incubation bouts of 164 minutes for the male and 144 minutes for the female, which are similar to our results from the Pinnacle Rock and Twin Rocks nests, but longer than that observed at the West End nest.
 The shorter incubation bouts at the West End nest are most likely a result of the presence of Female 2, who shares in incubation duties.